 When you’re travelling, Asl Airlines flight delays are the last thing you want to hear about.
 Delays are stressful, and oftentimes, can ruin your travel plans because you miss out on planned tours, bookings, or events.

-This is why the EU has EC 261 in place, an air passenger rights law that ensures that you get essential care and monetary compensation in the event of a delay.
-This means that you can receive flight delay compensation from Asl Airlines, as it is an airline based in the EU.
-Passengers of Asl Airlines can, therefore, expect to receive as much as £510 should the airline be considered at fault.
+This is why the EU introduced EC 261, a passenger protection law that ensures that you get essential care and monetary compensation in the event of a delay.
+(The UK introduced it's own similar version for UK flights when it left the EU.)
+Passengers of Asl Airlines can, therefore, expect to receive as much as £520 flight delay compensation should the airline be considered at fault.

 Of course, like all laws, there are exceptions — not all delays qualify for compensation.
 Delays that are under 3 hours, for example, do not qualify, and neither do delays caused by extraordinary circumstances.